 Great Blue Heron Fund

-When seeking a sign for the "tribe" name at Oyase Community School in the Fall 1999, a Great Blue Heron flew over the circle of youth and adults.
-Repeatedly since then, whenever various folks associated with Vermont Wilderness School thought it might be time to change our "totem," a Great Blue Heron has appeared again.
-As the Great Blue Heron has taken care of us, we are seeking to take care of each other and enable people whose participation is blocked by finances to be able to participate.
+When seeking a sign for the “tribe” name at Oyase Community School in Fall of 1999, a Great Blue Heron flew over the circle of youth and adults.
+Great Blue Heron have appeared repeatedly since then throughout our school’s history.
+As the Great Blue Heron has taken care of us, we seek to take care of each other and enable people to participate in our work regardless of their financial situation.

 To apply for a scholarship, complete a registration form for the program in which you’d like to participate: Foxwalk Forest School, Oyase Community School, Full Moon Girls, Otter Day Camp, Shambhala Warrior & Nature Camp, Art of Mentoring, Essentials of Resilient Community, and Lynx Tracking Expedition.